open-telemetry/opentelemetry-go/website_docs/getting-started.md

 Using the full-qualified package name, something that should be unique for Go packages, is the standard way to identify a [`Tracer`].
 If your example package name differs, be sure to update the name you use here to match.

 Everything should be in place now to start tracing your application.
 But first, what is a trace?
-And, how exactly should you build them for you application?
+And, how exactly should you build them for your application?

 To back up a bit, a trace is a type of telemetry that represents work being done by a service.
 A trace is a record of the connection(s) between participants processing a transaction, often through client/server requests processing and other forms of communication.